-The procedure for switching and/or dismissal from USTDTS programs in relation to excessive absenteeism are as follows: On the third consecutive day that the student is has an unexcused absence the Director of Educational Services is notified, and a call is placed to the student.
+The procedure for switching and/or dismissal from USTDTS programs in relation to excessive absenteeism are as follows: On the third consecutive day that the student is has an unexcused absence the Director of Educational Services is notified, and a call and/or text message is placed to the student.
 On the fourth consecutive day that the student has an unexcused absence the termination procedure will commence.
-A final phone call will be placed to the student and a drop slip will be inserted into the students file.
-Students wishing to return to USTDTS after excessive unexcused absenteeism of three or more days may be required to write a letter the school stating the reasons why he or she was absent from the program and request for reinstatement.
+A final phone call will be placed to the student and a drop slip will be inserted into the student's file.
+Students wishing to return to USTDTS after excessive unexcused absenteeism of three or more days may be required to write a letter to the school stating the reasons why he or she was absent from the program and request for reinstatement.
 Reinstatement is subject to availability.